simonlyllyyy92/PHP_Learning_progress/README.md

 Mainly learned some built in php functions like sort(), is_array(), print_r(), strlen(), and how to build a simple form using php, and how to use super global $_POST variables

 For further php built in function documentation check https://www.php.net/manual/en/

+Updated: 20th April

+In php, to change the value of a global variable inside a funtion, we need to use the 'global' definition